sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_03_develop_code_features.md

 Manual testing can be used to verify that the new feature works as expected.
 Using a data source that can be verified is important.
 In this case, you use the `Books.json` and `Loans.json` files to verify that the new feature reports the availability status of a book correctly.

 Use the following steps to complete this section of the exercise:

-1. Open the Solution Explorer view.

-1. Build the solution to ensure that there are no errors.

-    You'll see Warning messages, but there shouldn't be any errors.

-    To build the solution in the Solution Explorer view, right-click **AccelerateDevGHCopilot** and then select **Build**.

 1. To run the application, right-click **Library.Console**, select **Debug**, and then select **Start New Instance**.